CodeByMc/CodeByMc/README.md

 # Hi, I'm Murendeni 👋

-A final-year **BSc Information Technology** student at North-West University.
+Final-year **BSc Information Technology** student at North-West University.

 I enjoy building practical systems, working with data, and learning software development.
 Previously worked in healthcare as a Dietician before moving into IT.